Billionaires' Brides of Convenience, Book 6

 So it is with the greatest annoyance and puzzlement that I find myself back in Charlottesville, Virginia.
 I have nothing there—no friends, no business interests.
 Well…there’s that house.
-I should put that on the market and move back to Seattle permanently, but somehow I can’t bring myself to do so.
+I really should put it on the market and move back to Seattle permanently, but somehow I can’t bring myself to pull the trigger.

 For fuck’s sake, just sell the place and get the hell out of here.
 Cut all ties.

-Rain water drips down my jet’s windows as the plane slows on the tarmac.
+Rainwater drips down the pothole-sized windows as my plane slows on the tarmac.
 The cabin crew hands me a spare umbrella.

 My assistant had my Mercedes dropped off at the airport yesterday before starting her vacation.
-I claim the car—no luggage this time—and run a rough hand over my face.
+I claim the car—no luggage to get—and run a rough hand over my face.
 My left leg aches.
-I should probably move to someplace where the sun shines all year long.
+I should probably move someplace where the sun shines all year long.

 She doesn’t even live here anymore, but somehow I keep coming back.
 Like a damned boomerang.

 The bitch kicked you to the curb when you were at your lowest.
 Fuck her.